microsoft/Quantum/Samples/src/OrderFinding/README.md

 ## Running the Sample ##

-Open the `QsharpLibraries.sln` solution in Visual Studio and set *Samples / 1.
+Open the `QsharpSamples.sln` solution in Visual Studio and set *Samples / 1.
 Algorithms / OrderFinding* as the startup project.
 Press Start in Visual Studio to run the sample.

 ## Manifest ##